Everything We Know About Coronavirus and How It Will Affect United States Disney Parks

 NOTE: This article is regularly updated with the latest information relevant to the Coronavirus disease (COVID-19) pandemic and how it relates to Central Florida and Anaheim area Travel.

 The Coronavirus disease (COVID-19) has become a pandemic.
-Over the last few days, we've been monitoring the situation closely and following how it will affect travel plans around the world.
+Over the past months, we here at the Lost Bros are continuing to monitor the situation closely and following how it will affect travel plans around the world.

-We've been contacted by many of our customers, readers, and friends like you over the last few days, inquiring about what will happen at Disney World and how it will affect their future Disney vacation.
-While we don't exactly know at this time, we do know that efforts are underway by Disney Global Operations, Disneyland Resort, Walt Disney World, and hundreds of other local businesses and organizations to help keep the public safe during this time.
-Here, we will share what we know about the virus and how it could affect the American Disney Parks over the next several weeks to help you better understand how to prepare for your Disney Vacation.
+We've been contacted by many of our customers, readers, and friends like you over the last several weeks, inquiring about what will happen at Disney World and how it will affect their future Disney vacation.
+While we are continuing to monitor the situation, we do know that efforts are underway by Disney Global Operations, Disneyland Resort, Walt Disney World, and hundreds of other local businesses and organizations to help keep the public safe during this time.
+Here, we will continue to share what we know about the virus and how it could affect the American Disney Parks over the next several weeks to help you better understand how to prepare for your Disney Vacation.

 Disney Park Closures

-- The Walt Disney World resort will close on March 16th until the end of the month.
-Disney Springs and the surrounding Disney hotels will remain open through the closure.
+- The Walt Disney World resort closed on March 16th, and is due to be closed indefinitely with no current sign of reopening.
+Disney Springs and the surrounding Disney hotels will also be closed through the closure.
 Disney World has since issued a statement outlining policies and procedures that will be taken in effect regarding travel plans, tickets, and annual passes.
+Disney is currently in the process of canceling all vacations through mid-May.

 - Disneyland Resort is set to temporally suspend operations on Saturday, March 14th, 2020 with the Disneyland area hotels closing March 16th to allow guests to make travel accommodations.

-- Tokyo Disney Resort ceased operation on February 29th, and has a re-opening date currently slated for early April, 2020.
+- Tokyo Disney Resort ceased operation on February 29th and is also closed indefinitely.
 It's important to note that the Tokyo Disneyland Resort hours of operation currently lists the park's hours of operation as "undecided" through September 30th, 2020.

 - Hong Kong Disneyland Resort is also closed indefinitely and has made an agreement with the Japanese Government to use the park as a potential quarantine zone, able to hold up to 600 quarantine zones if needed.